The Dinner Jacket That Was Not Seen

 A Simple Twist of Kate

-Imagine a person you’ve never met before, yet you’ve seen them hundreds, maybe even thousands of times.
+Imagine encountering someone you’ve never met before, yet you’ve seen them hundreds, maybe even thousands of times.

-You know their age, their relationship history, where they’re from, how much they earned on their last job, perhaps even their weight.
-They, on the other hand, have neither seen nor heard of you before.
+You know where they’re from, their age, their relationship history, how much money they make, even their height, yet you have never spoken.
 You are a complete stranger to them.

-I’ll never forget the first time I served a big celebrity at my bar.
-I was hunched over the sink behind the bar at a trendy SoHo restaurant where I was bar managing and suddenly I looked up to see Kate Moss peering at me from between the beer taps.
-She was smiling a little and said hello as soon as we made eye contact.
-For an instant I forgot where I was, and wondered if I had met her somewhere before recently.
-Obviously, I knew her, but how on earth did she know me??
+The first time I served a big celebrity, I was briefly hunched over the sink behind the bar at a trendy SoHo restaurant where I was the Bar Manager.
+Suddenly I felt eyes on me.
+I looked up to see the biggest supermodel in the world at that time peering at me from between the beer taps.
+She disarmed me with a smile that had graced countless magazine covers and said hello in a familiar tone.
+For an instant I almost forgot where I was.
+Had I met her somewhere recently?
+Obviously, I knew her, but she also seemed to know me.
+How?

-“Whatever you think is best” she said.
-Her being British, I settled on a nice scotch diluted with warm water, fortified with a bit of honey and lemon.
+“Whatever you think is best” she replied.
+Her being English I settled on a nice scotch diluted with warm water fortified with a bit of honey and lemon.
 I stirred it up and handed it over.
-She took a sip and as she complimented me on it I found myself feeling strangely disoriented again.
-Not because I was star struck, I’m from New York and had met or been around numerous celebs since I was 8 years old.
-But there was something in the dynamic of this exchange that seemed odd to me.
-Here was a very well known celebrity who is often forced to shun and avoid public attention.
-A supermodel that has had to contend with being recognized wherever she goes.
-She must tolerate being approached by strangers who want things from her and who approach her as though they know her because they know her image so well.
-Yet on this day, at this moment, she has come to me seeking something, and she recognizes me, or at least the role I play behind the bar.
-My image as the bartender is one that is familiar and for a bewildering instant, the typical social dynamic is inverted and it’s as though we both inhabit the same stratosphere.
-We are breathing the same oxygen and Kate Moss is my friend and peer.
+She took a sip and as she complimented me on it that odd disoriented feeling returned.
+This was not because I was star struck.
+Being from New York and bartending in many kind of sceney, exclusive downtown places I had served, met or partied with numerous celebs since I was a kid.
+But there was something that felt different in the dynamic on this day.
+Here was a very well-known celebrity that is often forced to shun and avoid public attention.
+She’s a supermodel that has had to contend with being recognized wherever she goes.
+She is sought after, in demeand, and she must tolerate being approached by strangers as though they know her because they know her image so very well.
+Yet on this day, at this moment, she has come to me seeking something, and she recognizes me, or at least the role I play behind the bar even though we have never met before.
+In this case it is my image as the bartender is one that is familiar and for one bewildering instant, the typical social dynamic is inverted and it’s as though we both inhabit the same stratosphere.
+We are breathing the same oxygen and today Kate Moss is my friend.

 Cocktail Epilogue: